Joyce Weiss

 P.P.S.
 Subscribe to my YouTube channel www.youtube.com/joyceweiss for more tips and strategies for you or your direct reports

 to reduce stress and conflict.
-You’ll find playlists on dealing with bullies, tough conversations, and interviews with thought-provoking HR Professionals and leaders.
+You’ll find playlists on dealing with bullies, tough conversations, and interviews with thought-provoking Department Managers and Leaders and leaders.

 Thanks for reading, and remember: You get what YOU tolerate!